 An (Advanced) Example of Modality Analysis in Action

 Remember the white paper you wrote for an audience of engineers in Part 2 of this series?
 Let’s imagine that instead of writing for engineers, you need to communicate the new healthcare appointment scheduling process–a highly technical engineering innovation–to an audience of healthcare executives, providers, and nurse managers.
 These are the folks who ultimately decide whether to fund and use the new scheduling tool your engineer-collaborator created.
+To make sure that scheduling appointments are done in the most efficient way possible, software form companies like ServiceMax can help businesses in need to keep on top of what is happening.

 This rhetorical situation calls for more critical inquiry.
 Now you are analyzing the modalities–or ways of talking and thinking–not only of the engineers who designed the process, but also of the providers and nurses who will use it in their everyday work lives.
 Plus the healthcare executives who will foot the bill.